 A Better Financial Plan Investment Fraud Class Action

-Edelson Lechtzin LLP has commenced a class action lawsuit against Dean Vagnozzi, A Better Financial Plan, and certain affiliated persons and entities (Defendants), alleging violations of the federal Racketeer Influenced and Corruption Organizations Act (RICO), and state claims for negligent misrepresentation, breach of fiduciary duties, conspiracy, fraud, unjust enrichment, aiding and abetting fraud, and aiding and abetting breach of fiduciary duties, to recover millions of dollars’ worth of investments by individuals who were fraudulently induced by Defendants to use their hard-earned savings to purchase unregistered securities backed by risky merchant cash advance loans to small businesses.
+Edelson Lechtzin LLP is co-lead counsel in a class action lawsuit against A Better Financial Plan, and certain affiliated persons and entities (Defendants), alleging violations of the federal Racketeer Influenced and Corruption Organizations Act (RICO), and state claims for negligent misrepresentation, breach of fiduciary duties, conspiracy, fraud, unjust enrichment, aiding and abetting fraud, and aiding and abetting breach of fiduciary duties, to recover millions of dollars’ worth of investments by individuals who were fraudulently induced by Defendants to use their hard-earned savings to purchase unregistered securities backed by risky merchant cash advance loans to small businesses.

 If you wish to join this case, please click here to submit your information.